mcsmithers/Cast_Iron_Decoding_Encoding/README.md

 # Decoder

 ### Summary
 This is a program in Python I have written to take in a list of numbers, convert that into hex bits, make the hex bits into string, and then write to a text file.
+After it encodes, it take a list of hex values and converts them to integers and saves those to a text file as ell.

-It is an exercise to experiement without using any libraries to observe byte manipulation.
+It is an exercise to experiment without using any libraries to observe byte manipulation.

 ### Requirements
 To run this, you will need [Python 3](python.org) on your system.